DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

 The biggest lie told to applicants is that your college does not affect your university experience, teaching experience, or chances of getting in. **This is not true.**

 - Colleges can be quite different to each other, and there are many factors which may have an impact on your university experience.
-- Colleges are also in charge of organising your supervisions (small teaching groups for each subject), which are a large part of your learning experience at Cambridge.
+- Colleges are also in charge of organising your supervisions (small teaching groups for each topic), which are a large part of your learning experience at Cambridge.
 - Some colleges can be more competitive to get into than others.

 So, given that colleges can have a large impact on your life at university, which should you choose?
 Unfortunately this is a very difficult question as different people have very different requirements and preferences.

-The best thing I can do is give you a list of factors to consider when making your decision.
+I believe that the best thing I can do is provide a (semi-comprehensive) list of factors to consider when making your decision.
 Some of these factors may matter to you and some may not, but they might help you think about things you hadn't considered before.

-The most important thing to remember is that you will most likely enjoy your Cambridge experience no matter which college you apply to.
+The most important thing to remember is that you will likely enjoy your Cambridge experience no matter which college you apply to.
 Choosing a college just helps you better tailor your experience to what you are looking for.
 Most people love their colleges, and would not swap to another given the chance!

 # Factors to Consider